mwdossantos/portfolio/docs/week-17.md

 });
 ```

-This file is so important as its the base of my project and defines which _custom schemas_ that I create can be accessed in the studio itself throught my custom desk structure.
+This file is so important as its the base of my project and defines which _custom schemas_ that I create can be accessed in the studio itself through my custom desk structure.
 So firstly, let's take a look at what a _custom schema_ looks like:

 ```javascript
 // boPortfolio.js